 The Amber Foundation and WomensNet started giving this grant in 1998 to women who own small businesses.
 Each month, a winner receives a grant of $2,000, and at the end of the year, the 12 winners compete for a $25,000 grant.

-To participate, you must fill out a brief application form with your personal information, information about your business, and with how you would invest the money if you were one of the winners.
-Additionally, you must pay a fee of $15, which is invested in administrative expenses, and which are used as funds to finance the program.
+To participate, you must fill out a brief application form with your personal information, information about your business, and how you would invest the money if you were one of the winners.
+Additionally, you must pay a fee of $15 for administrative expenses, and which are used as funds to finance the program.

 Other resources for small businesses owned by Latinos

-Specialized grant websites, federal agencies, chambers of commerce and other organizations offer financial and legal advice, guidance on accessing loans and grants, listings with a large number of grants, and other business opportunities, to help small businesses owned by minority groups thrive.
+Specialized grant websites, federal agencies, chambers of commerce, and other organizations offer financial and legal advice, guidance on accessing loans and grants.
+You can also find listings with a large number of grants, and other business opportunities to help small businesses owned by minority groups thrive.

 These are some of those resources:

 The US Small Business Agency (SBA) offers assistance to small business owners who are socially disadvantaged or in financial difficulty.
-This assistance is represented in training, technical assistance, and guidance on grants that you may qualify for.
+This gives training, technical support, and guidance on grants that you may qualify for.

-To access these programs you must meet certain conditions: your company must be recognized as a small business, you must be a citizen of the United States, and have at least 51 percent of the business property, amongst others.
+To access these programs, you must meet certain conditions: your company must be a small business, you must be a citizen of the United States, and have at least 51% of the business property, amongst others.